kdelange/Moon_API/README.md

 # Moon_API
 https://moon.diploid.com/

-Moon is a online tool to filter VCF files using their knoledge base and patient HPO terms or a custom filter tree.
+Moon is an online tool to filter VCF files using the "knoledge base" from moon and patient HPO terms or a custom filter tree.
 The output will be a short list of most likely pathogenic varints.
 Also trio's can be analyzed.

 In order to use the moon API to upload multiple patients or trio's, a few scripts are needed.
 You also need your personal token and corresponing mail adres known by moon in order to use the API, these are linked to your moon account.